 Limited Time Period to Challenge Civil Penalties

-Within 30 days of arrest, everyone facing DWI charges should take advantage of a free consultation with an experienced DWI lawyer.
-This short time period arises because most drivers have 30 days from the date of arrest to challenge the civil penalties of license revocation and whiskey plates, and 60 days to challenge vehicle forfeiture.
-If the 30 or 60-day deadline expires, drivers ordinarily have no recourse to reverse the serious civil penalties -- even if the criminal DWI charges subsequently are dismissed.
-Notably, drivers often are not summoned to appear in criminal court within 30 or 60 days of arrest and, therefore, will not know how the criminal case will be resolved before the deadline expires.
-Thus, it is imperative to decide within 30 days if you should challenge the civil penalties.
-Jay Carey will gladly discuss your options and help you make an informed decision within the 30 or 60-day deadline.
+Within 60 days of arrest, everyone facing DWI charges should take advantage of a free consultation with an experienced DWI lawyer.
+This short time period arises because most drivers have 60 days (30 days for offenses occurring before July 1, 2017) from the date of arrest to challenge the civil penalties of license revocation and whiskey plates, and 60 days to challenge vehicle forfeiture.
+If the 60-day deadline expires, drivers ordinarily have no recourse to reverse the serious civil penalties -- even if the criminal DWI charges subsequently are dismissed.
+Notably, drivers often are not summoned to appear in criminal court within 60 days of arrest and, therefore, will not know how the criminal case will be resolved before the deadline expires.
+Thus, it is imperative to decide within 60 days if you should challenge the civil penalties.
+Jay Carey will gladly discuss your options and help you make an informed decision within the 60-day deadline.
 There is no one-size-fits-all approach.
 Your circumstances are unique, and it takes an experienced DWI defense lawyer to inform you of your rights and the proper course of action.

 DWI License Revocation Enhances Future Penalties